persistenceOne/pstake-native/x/lscosmos/spec/02_proposal.md

 Host chain register proposal takes the following parameter into account :

-- `ConnectionID` : IBC Connection to be whitelisted for module use.
+- `ConnectionID` : IBC Connection to be allowlisted for module use.
-- `TransferChannel` : Channel whitelisted for token transfer.
+- `TransferChannel` : Channel allowlisted for token transfer.
-- `TransferPort` : Port whitelisted for token transfer.
+- `TransferPort` : Port allowlisted for token transfer.
-- `BaseDenom` : Base denom to be matched with the base denom present in IBC/Denom and stake only the whitelisted base denom.
+- `BaseDenom` : Base denom to be matched with the base denom present in IBC/Denom and stake only the allowlisted base denom.
 - `MintDenom` : Mint denom which is to be used for minting the liquid staked representative of staked token.
 - `MinDeposit` : It is the amount that a user needs to deposit in order to do a liquid stake transaction.